Photo by Justin Sullivan/Getty Images

 Whether or not weed is helping or hurting your anxiety will depend on the CBD to THC ratios, type of strain (sativa or indica), and the dosage you’re using.
 If you’re trying to alleviate your anxiety, stick to a high-CBD, low-THC indica-dominant strain of marijuana and start off by taking small doses.

 These are strains like Harlequin, Cannatonic, and CBD Critical Cure.
 Here’s a full list of high CBD strains that can help reduce your anxiety.
 You can also ask your budtender for a high CBD strain, edible, or other product if you live in a state with dispensaries.
+Here’s a list with the best vapes for anxiety.

 If you live in a state where cannabis isn’t yet legal, CBD still might be.
 Look into the laws where you live and see if you can get some good CBD online or somewhere else reliable as there’s a big range in quality.
 And if you want to try smoking some bud you have, but you don’t know much about the strain, just take a hit and wait a minute to see what it does.
 You can always smoke more, but you can’t smoke less.